Southern Yakutia (Sakha)

 “That was near my village,” Boris said somberly, “It was a

-bad time those days it roved free and wild.
-You can’t imagine our relief when
+bad time those days that it roved free and wild.
+You can’t imagine our relief

-we finally trapped it in a cave in the mountains, and then took its life away.
+when we finally trapped it in a cave in the mountains and then took away its

-Ach, Comrade Anton, what an appalling experience we all went through during
+life.
+Ach, Comrade Anton, what an appalling experience we all went through

-those grim days that the leopard reigned and terrified the feeble-nerved.”
+during those grim days that the leopard reigned and terrified the

-appalling!
-Everywhere you go in the lands of what was the great Soviet Union,
+appalling, appalling!
+Everywhere you go in the lands of what was the great

-almost everything is falling apart.
-Winter is near, but we are yet to determine
+Soviet Union, almost everything is falling apart.
+Winter is near, but we have

-if there would be enough supply of food.
+yet to determine if the supply of food will be enough.
 Our Gilyak kindred have been living with our Yakut friends and us

 for centuries, but there’s growing animosity today between our peoples.
 Tell